camilog04/Differentiable-Zero-One-Loss-via-Hypersimplex-Projections/README.txt

-This REPO contains an anonymized implementation used for the experiments and JIT compilation CUDA code No authors or institutions are referenced.
+This REPO contains an anonymized implementation used for the experiments and JIT compilation CUDA code of soft binary argmax @k and the Hypersimplex Loss
+No authors or institutions are referenced.

 Instructions: